 Additionally, AAU offers a limited number of funded international internships each year through the Erasmus+ Work Placements program.
-In principle, work placements may be realized at companies or NGOs in any of the 27 EU member states plus Iceland, Liechtenstein, North Macedonia, Norway, Serbia and Turkey, and though this program has been on hold during the pandemic, we are hopeful it can resume in Spring 2022.
-As in the case of Erasmus study exchanges, work placements are open to students from our Czechaccredited degree programs.
-A list of cooperating companies and NGOs , twice per year, together with the call for applications.
+In principle, work placements may be realized at companies or NGOs in any of the 27 EU member states plus Iceland, Liechtenstein, North Macedonia, Norway, Serbia and Turkey.
+As in the case of Erasmus study exchanges, work placements are open to students from our Czech-accredited degree programs.
+A list of cooperating companies and NGOs, twice per year, together with the call for applications.